pablode/guc-tests/tests/README.md

 For instance, in the TransmissionTest sample model.
 This seems to be a current limitation of HdStorm's MaterialX integration.
 * **TextureSettingsTest seems to fail**
 It's actually working, but backface culling is disabled by default.
+* **Environment map artifacts**
+These were introduced with USD v25.05 and are logged [here](https://github.com/PixarAnimationStudios/OpenUSD/issues/3670).

 Failures:
 * **Material\_04 looks more specular than it should**